 Why do you need a brand photoshoot?
 Because stunning imagery isn’t just for your portfolio page, and photos of interiors shouldn’t be the only ones on your site.

-A brand photoshoot is exactly what it sounds like—a photoshoot dedicated to getting shots that represent your brand as a whole.
+A brand photoshoot is exactly what it sounds like—a photoshoot dedicated to getting shots that represent your brand and work as a whole.

 This can include: photos of your team, individual shots, lifestyle photos and office photos, photos of you putting together a flat lay, and on and on.
 (I’ll share a more complete list for you below.)

 All of the above are an invaluable part of marketing your business.
 If you’ve never done a brand photoshoot before, I highly recommend looking for a photographer whose aesthetic matches your own and getting on their calendar.

 I also suggest doing at least 2 to 3 outfit changes so that your photos will have greater variety and longevity throughout the year.

 This one is exactly what it sounds like, and the best way to prepare for it is to think about what you do for your clients every day.
 Especially the things that they might not KNOW you’re doing for them.
 Here are some ideas:

 This is by no means an exhaustive list, so feel free to get creative, ask your team for suggestions, and have some fun with it.
 Believe me, if you and your team feel excited and involved, that energy will be tangible in your final photos—and irresistible to your dream clients!

 Don’t be afraid to ask your photographer to include you and/or your team when photographing projects!
 Ideas could include: